LogiqsAgro/developers/docs/roles/support_engineer.md

 You will categorize requests, find trends and point out where product improvements will have the most impact on reducing support requests.

 You will be our driving force for improvements.

+## Your other skills

+* Dutch and English are comfortable to you. ( German language skills are a bonus )
+* Good understanding of Windows and how to gather system information for bug reports